TimWitzdam/shaare.it/src/blog/ryze-setup.md

 title: "Your Title"
 description: "Your description"
 date: 2025-01-01
-author: "Your Name"
 tags: ["tag1", "tag2"]
 featured: true
-editable: false
 ---
 ```

 > 💡 The slug is now generated automatically from the markdown filename (e.g., `your-post.md` → `/your-post`).
 Rename the file if you need to change the URL.
+The author name comes from `SITE_METADATA.author`, so edit `src/config/site.ts` instead of repeating it per post.

 <br />